Magnesium – Essential Mineral for Human Health

 - Osteoblast and Osteoclast Balance – Magnesium influences the activity of osteoblasts (bone-forming cells) and osteoclasts (bone-resorbing cells).
 Adequate magnesium supports bone formation while preventing excessive bone resorption.

-Magnesium plays a fundamental role in glucose metabolism and insulin signaling, making it highly relevant to the prevention and management of type 2 diabetes and metabolic syndrome.
+Magnesium plays a fundamental role in glucose metabolism and insulin signaling, making it one of the most relevant minerals for the prevention and management of type 2 diabetes and metabolic syndrome.
+The evidence here is arguably the strongest in the nutritional-magnesium literature.

 - Insulin Receptor Function – Magnesium is required for the proper function of the insulin receptor’s tyrosine kinase activity.
 When magnesium is deficient, insulin receptors become less responsive, leading to insulin resistance.